Edsch9086/StormworksLua/SwerveController/scope.md

     5. wheel brake

 ### - efficient for 3-dof movement

+- optimized
     - turn wheels to target via the shortest path possible

-- reverse wheel speed if needed
+    - reverse wheel rotation if needed
+    > note: can change this in config for asymetrical wheel designs (see: [twerve](https://www.chiefdelphi.com/t/presenting-mk4t-the-latest-innovation-in-frc-drivetrains/477941))

+- simple to operate
+    - wasd and left/right for translation and rotation
+    - option for field or robot-centric drive

 ### - viable for use in stormworks
 - lightweight on resources